-One of the most fundamental RBA programs is the Validated Assessment Process (VAP), which is the leading standard for onsite compliance verification and effective, shareable assessments.
-Since 2009, RBA members have completed more than 3,300 VAP onsite compliance assessments conducted by independent third-party audit firms that have been approved by the RBA to execute the VAP protocol.
-As the program has grown it has become more complex, with hundreds of auditors from nine firms in more than 20 countries.
+One of the most fundamental RBA programs is the Validated Assessment Program (VAP), which is the leading standard for onsite compliance verification and effective, shareable assessments conducted by independent, third-party firms.
+The RBA itself does not conduct audits but rather sets the standards and relies on firms that have been approved by the RBA to execute the VAP protocol.
+As the program has grown it has become more complex, with hundreds of third-party auditors from 10 independent firms in more than 20 countries.

 VAP Recognition Program

 The RBA recognizes that the primary value of an on-site compliance assessment is not in the identification of issues at a factory, but in the correction of those issues.
 We want to recognize those factories that demonstrate their commitment to corporate responsibility through verified closure of the issues identified in a VAP assessment.

 - Platinum: for factories with a minimum VAP score of 200 and all Priority, Major and Minor findings closed

 - Gold: for factories with a minimum VAP score of 180 and all Priority and Major findings closed

 - Silver: for factories with a minimum VAP score of 160 and all Priority findings closed

 Additional details on the VAP Recognition Program can be found in this overview and these FAQs.

 Assessments carried out on RBA member facilities and their suppliers' facilities are completed by independent, third-party firms specially trained in social and environmental auditing and the VAP protocol.